 It is understood and agreed to that:

-- Late Payment: For fees paid per term an administration charge of $55.00 per month will be charged if fees are not paid by the due date.
-Also, for fees paid per month, an administration charge of $22.00 per month applies for late payment.
+Late Payment: An administration charge of $55.00 per term will be charged if fees are not paid by the due date.
+Also, for fees paid by instalment, an administration charge of $22.00 applies for late payment.
 These fees are subject to change from time to time.